szabgab/slides/python/machine-learning.md

 {id: ml-gradient-descent-learning-rate}

 * Draw the graph of the value of the cost function as a function of the number of iterations in gradient descent.
-* It should have a dowwards slope, but after a while its descend might slow down.
+* It should have a dowwards slope, but after a while its descent might slow down.
 (It is hard to tell how many iterations it will take.)
 * If the convergence is some small (e.g. less than 1/1000 or epsylon, but it might be difficult to choose this number)
 * If it is increasing than probably the learning rate is too big and it will never converge.
 (Fix is to use smaller learning rate.)